civol/HDLRuby/README.md

 end
 ```

-The multiplication operator would be overloaded as follows:
+You can overload the multiplication operator for this type as follows:

 ```ruby
 fixed.define_operator do |width,left,right|